alanwflood/meteo-react/README.md

 * Better styling for the logo component

-* Testing for components - While the app is very centered around an api, tests for data manipulation need to be done.
+* Testing for components - While the app is centered around an api, tests for data manipulation and component snapshots need to be done.

-* Integrate with the Geolocation API to get the current position of the user on initial load.
+* Integrate with the HTML5 Geolocation API to get the current position of the user on initial load.

-* Save last searched location to local storage so on refreshes the last searched location appears.

 * PWA and Storage workers.
-The app is definitely small enough in scope to be moved to Preact or something more light weight and leverage storage workers and caching to become a PWA app.
+The app is definitely small enough in scope to be moved to Preact or something more lightweight and leverage storage workers and caching to become a PWA app.

 * Move API calls to the node server in production so API keys don't need to be hard coded.

 ## License

-MIT, Open Source, go nuts, just credit the author if you plan to use it or expand it.
+MIT, Open Source, just credit the author if you plan to expand on the project.